hafidzdev17/x-axis17/README.md

 </div>
 <br>

 👋 Hello friends...
-My name is Muhammad Hafid Masruri, so you can call me "Hafid".
-I'm a Software Engineer who specializes in the *backend* side, but also have the ability to code on the *frontend* side.
+My name is Muhammad Hafid Masruri, I'm a Software Engineer who specializes in the *backend* side, but also have the ability to code on the *frontend* side.
 Very passionate about modern *web technologies* using PHP, JavaScript & Go while taking into consideration the latest trends and techniques.

 ## 💻 Stacks Experiences
 - HTML & CSS